danforthcenter/plantcv/docs/vis_tutorial.md

-## Tutorial: VIS Image Pipeline
+## Tutorial: VIS Image Workflow

 PlantCV is composed of modular functions that can be arranged (or rearranged) and adjusted quickly and easily.
-Pipelines do not need to be linear (and often are not).
-Please see pipeline example below for more details.
+Workflows do not need to be linear (and often are not).
+Please see workflow example below for more details.
 A global variable "debug" allows the user to print out the resulting image.
 The debug has three modes: either None, 'plot', or 'print'.
 If set to 'print' then the function prints the image out, or if using a [Jupyter](jupyter.md) notebook you could set debug to 'plot' to have the images plot to the screen.
-Debug mode allows users to visualize and optimize each step on individual test images and small test sets before pipelines are deployed over whole datasets.
+Debug mode allows users to visualize and optimize each step on individual test images and small test sets before workflows are deployed over whole datasets.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/danforthcenter/plantcv-binder.git/master?filepath=notebooks/vis_tutorial.ipynb) Check out our interactive VIS tutorial!